-Mukuru Slum, Nairobi, Kenya.
+Location: Mukuru Slum, Nairobi, Kenya.

-The Kenya Red Cross Society and 4Life Solutions formed a partnership to provide safe and sustainable drinking water to families living in the slum of Mukuru with the aim to also instil long-lasting health-related behaviours throughout the community.
+To address this challenge, the Kenya Red Cross Society and 4Life Solutions partnered to provide safe and sustainable drinking water to families in the Mukuru slums.
+The project aimed to distribute 10,000 SaWa Bags to increase access to safe drinking water and instil long-lasting health-related behaviours throughout the community.

 By providing safe drinking water, the project is helping to reduce the incidence of waterborne diseases and improving the health and well-being of the community.
 Moreover, by contributing to the social and economic development of households, the project is delivering on multiple United Nations Sustainable Development Goals, including SDG 6: Clean Water and Sanitation, and SDG 8: Decent Work and Economic Growth.

 The project’s impact is significant, providing much-needed relief to the inhabitants of the Mukuru slums and creating a path towards a more sustainable and equitable future.
 With access to safe drinking water, households are better equipped to improve their lives, and the broader community can work towards a brighter future.